franck44/evm-dis/README.md

 ## Usage
 The disassembler generates readable EVM assembly and the CFG generator DOT files.
+The input to the disassembler and CFG generator is the deployed (`bin-runtime`) part of the compiled code if you compile Solidity with `solc`.

+For the examples in the repo I have used Yul and `solc --yul` to get a text representation of the Yul code that includes the _binary representation_ hexadecimal  string.

 The Dafny proof object feature is experimental.

 Dafny code can be used to generate some target code in several languages.
 To begin with we have generated